Example of Importing User Accounts Using Active Directory

 Creating an LDAP/AD Authentication Resource

-An Authentication Resource is a configuration policy that describes how SL1 should communicate with a user store.
+An Authentication Resource is a configuration policy that describes how Skylar One should communicate with a user store.
 In this section, the user store is an Active Directory user store.
 The LDAP/AD Auth Resource Editor page allows you to define an Authentication Resource for use with an AD user store.
 An LDAP/AD Authentication Resource specifies the connector (communication software) to use to communicate with the AD user store and the credential to use to connect to the user store.
-An LDAP/AD Authentication Resource can also map attributes from the user's AD account to fields in the user account on SL1.
+An LDAP/AD Authentication Resource can also map attributes from the user's AD account to fields in the user account on Skylar One.

 To create an LDAP/AD Authentication Resource: